rekindle-blog/rekindle-blog.github.io/_posts/2026-03-19-one-night-of-worship-with-the-apostle-peter-a-satire.md

 Hands raised.
 Eyes shut.
 After Peter sings the chorus an eighth and last time he bows his head in prayer.
 Andrew keeps the melody going on the keyboard and ambient pad ensures the atmosphere is spiritually dense.
 Then the music soars again.
 Alone now, Peter prays: "If I must die with you, I will not deny you" (Mark 14:31).
 This moment feels especially significant.
 Peter seems Spirit-filled.
 Spirit-assured.
 Spirit-led.
 There’s a fire in his eyes.
 Surely Jesus is pleased?
 Praised?
 Glorified?

 Jesus looks at Peter.
 He stares kindly into his eyes and glances around the room at the other disciples.
 "Will you lay down your life for me?" he asks Peter.
 "Yes," Peter’s cries out.
 An audible murmur is heard from the other disciples.
-But Jesus; response silences them.
+But Jesus' response silences them.
 "Truly, truly, I say to you, the rooster will not crow till you have denied me three times" (John 13:38).

 ## Two Tenets of Contemporary Worship